-B - The analyte was detected in the method blank at a concentration less than 10 times the reported value.
+- B The analyte was detected in the method blank at a concentration less than 10 times the reported value. - J The analyte was identified; the quantitation is an estimate.

 Sample results less than the LOQ are reported as non-detect and are "B: flagged.